changeprasant/Jedis/Home.md

 * Setting up
     - where to get the jar of jedis,
     - how to clone and build the source,
-    - where to get the Apache Commons depency.
+    - where to get the Apache Commons dependency.

 * basic usage
     - jedis in a multithreaded environment